fedragon/cuttlefish/README.md

 (example provided in `./config.fish`)

-4. Customize `switchenvrc.fish` according to your needs, then copy it to `/my/path/.switchenvrc.fish` (note the starting dot) and make sure it's executable by your user.
+4. Customize `examples/switchenvrc.fish` according to your needs, then copy it to `/my/path/.switchenvrc.fish` (note the starting dot) and make sure it's executable by your user.